niecestroa/pro-ibm-ml-course-projects/README.md

 Professional machine learning pipelines derived from IBM/Coursera Machine Learning Courses 1–3, rebuilt into modular, reproducible, production‑aligned workflows using Python and R.

 ## Timeline
+- 00 Cleaning Data
 - Started on:     September 9, 2026
+- Last Edited on: September 10, 2026
+- Progress:       Completed

+- 01 Exploratory Data Analysis (EDA) for Regression & Classification
+- Started on:     September 9, 2026
-- Last Edited on: September 2026
+- Last Edited on: September 10, 2026
 - Progress:       On-Going

+- 02 Regression
+- Started on:     September 9, 2026
+- Last Edited on: September 10, 2026
+- Progress:       Not started yet

+- 03 Classification
+- Started on:     September , 2026
+- Last Edited on: September , 2026
+- Progress:       Not started yet
 ---

 # **Overview**